-NOTE: All collection sites contracted by Product Care, including those that may have been collecting lamps prior to the program and were serviced by a transporter/recycler prior to October 1, 2012, must contact Product Care directly to have their boxes picked up.
+NOTE: All consolidation sites contracted by Product Care, including those that may have been collecting lamps prior to the program and were serviced by a transporter/recycler, must contact Product Care directly to have their full boxes picked up or to request empty boxes after October 1, 2012.
 Transportation/recycling providers should NOT be contacted directly as may have occurred prior to the program.